 The Advisor is a Georgia corporation organized in 1984.
 The Company has entered into the Advisory Agreement effective as of the date hereof.
 The Advisor has a fiduciary responsibility to the Company and its stockholders.

 The directors and officers of the Advisor are as follows:

-Leo F. Wells, III President and sole Director Brian M. Conlon Executive Vice President Louis A. Trahant Vice President of Sales and Operations Kim R. Comer National Vice President of Marketing
+Leo F. Wells, III

+Brian M. Conlon

+Louis A. Trahant

+Kim R. Comer

-Edna B. King Vice President of Investor Services Linda L. Carson Vice President of Accounting
+Edna B. King

+Linda L. Carson